ibdome/ibdome-paper/README.md

 ### Download the imaging data

-You might need to install `ncftp` in order to perform recusive FTP downloads.
+You might need to install `ncftp` in order to perform recursive FTP downloads.

 e.g.